 Which COVID-19 vaccine is Pittsburgh Mercy administering?

-Pittsburgh Mercy offers the Moderna COVID-19 vaccine, which the U.S. Food & Drug Administration has approved for use in adults ages 18 years and older.
+Pittsburgh Mercy offers the updated bivalent Moderna COVID-19 vaccine for adults ages 18 years and over.

 Are the COVID-19 vaccines safe?